Quels feutres choisir pour faire du coloriage ? Guide complet !

 Which markers to choose for coloring?
 Complete guide!

-Adult coloring is an anti-stress activity and a way to express your creativity.
-But for an optimal result, you still need to choose the right markers .
-Between water-based markers, alcohol-based markers, watercolor markers or even dual-tip models, it is sometimes difficult to find your way around.
+Adult coloring is a stress-relieving activity and a way to express your creativity.
+But for optimal results, you still need to choose the right markers .
+Between water-based markers, alcohol-based markers, watercolor markers, and even dual-tip markers, it can be difficult to find your way around.

-In this article, we will guide you step by step to choose the markers adapted to your coloring style , according to their type, their ink and their rendering. 🎨
+In this article, we will guide you step by step to choose the markers suited to your coloring style , depending on their type, ink and rendering. 🎨

 💕 Click here to discover our adult coloring books !